marukami/MvRx/hellohilt/README.md

 ## How it works

-`HiltMavericksViewModelFactory` will try loading the custom entry point from the `SingletonComponent` and lookup the viewModel factory using the `viewModelClass` key.
+In the example here `HiltMavericksViewModelFactory`  will try loading the custom entry point from the `SingletonComponent` and lookup the viewModel factory using the `viewModelClass` key.
+If you want a different scope like `ActivityComponent` then just swap
+`SingletonComponent` for `ActivityComponent`.